How to Apply

-Lower school Grade 1-5 applicants applying from overseas may be pre-accepted, but the final admissions decision and grade placement are made in Taipei only after screening for special needs, EAL, and/or readiness.
+The interview and visitations are still required for applicants from overseas.
+If a family plans to be in Taiwan during the admissions process, please contact the Admissions Office to best set up a plan for your child.
+Lower school Grade 1-5 applicants applying from overseas may be pre-accepted, but the final admissions decision and grade placement are made in Taipei only after the interview is complete.
 TAS does not offer pre-acceptances to Kindergarten or Kindergarten A; however spaces may be held vacant for an applicant applying from overseas and a final admission decision will be made after the applicant arrives in Taipei.

 B. Middle or Upper School Applicants

-Interviews are not required for middle and upper school applicants.
+Interviews are not required for middle and upper school applicants, however the Admissions Committee reserves the right to interview if they believe it is necessary.
 Applicants who need English language screening will be invited to take the Independent School Entrance Exam (ISEE) at Taipei American School or at other designated test centers listed on www.iseetest.org.
 Please refer to Standardized Testing Requirements and Registration Instructions for ISEE.